rabbitmq/rabbitmq-website/docs/upgrade.md

 ### Rebalancing Queue Leaders {#rebalance}

-If either the rolling or grown-then-shrink upgrade strategy is used, queue leaders will not be evenly distributed between the nodes.
+If either the rolling or grown-then-shrink upgrade strategy is used, queue leaders will not be evenly distributed between the nodes after the upgrade.
 Rebalancing of queue and stream leaders helps spread the load across all cluster nodes.

 To rebalance all queue and stream leader replicas, run: